 - Floor surface effect – There is a possibility that the floor surface may absorb the low frequencies of the sound produced by the downward-firing.
 Moreover, it also tends to get less directional.

 - Sag induced by gravity – Several experts are worried about the sag induced by gravity on the design of downward-firing.

 Overall, there are pros and cons to both front-firing and down-firing subwoofers.
 With this, it is important to check first which one works best for you and your location.

 Overall, the difference between front-firing and down-firing subwoofers are minimal under common circumstances.
 In fact, it is difficult to distinguish the two types separately just through the process of listening.

-Given that there is a divided population between the two designs, there are several users who put its audio quality to the test.
+Given that there is a divided population between the two designs, there are several users who put their audio quality to the test.
 Here are some of the tests conducted by some users to help you choose which design is the best.

-Down-firing vs. front firing subwoofers:
+Down-firing vs. front-firing subwoofers:

 Choosing the best subwoofer direction:

 Several experiments show that these two designs of subwoofers are very similar.
 In that case, there are only minor variations that are barely audible.
 Therefore, we recommend you check which design, down-firing subwoofer vs front-firing, works best in your location.